Academic Progress and Graduation

 Satisfactory Academic Progress (SAP)

-In accordance with the Federal Satisfactory Academic Progress Policy 34 CFR 668.34, students enrolled in GMS are expected to adhere to the SAP policy and guidelines from matriculation through graduation.
+In accordance with the Federal Satisfactory Academic Progress Policy 34 CFR 668.34, students enrolled in GMS are expected to adhere to the GMS Satisfactory Academic Progress (SAP) policy and guidelines from matriculation through graduation.
 All degree candidates’ academic records will be reviewed at the end of each semester by the programs in which they are enrolled to ensure that they achieve SAP.
 A student who fails to achieve SAP may be subject to academic action, including academic probation and/or dismissal.
 Further, students who fail to maintain SAP may not be eligible for federal financial aid.

 The following criteria will be used to determine SAP at the GMS level.
 However, individual degree programs may have additional and/or varied academic standards that must also be met to remain in compliance.